-In a recent article “Pie Crusts, Pas Paltur and the Aseres Yemei Teshuva”, several contemporary issues related to Pas Paltur, Pas Akum and Pas Yisrael were touched upon.
-The intent of this article is to provide the basic background, parameters and common applications of these halachos.
+A recent article titled “Pie Crusts, Pas Paltur and the Aseres Yemei Teshuva” touched upon several contemporary issues related to Pas Paltur, Pas Akum and Pas Yisroel.
+Especially after coming out from the month of Tishrei when many are (properly) stringent with inyan, this article’s intent is to provide the basic background, parameters, and common applications of these imperative halachos.

 What is Considered “Bread”?

-Pretzels - Since pretzels are made from dough and baked, they are considered to have “tzuras haPas” even though they are twisted into a unique, non bread-like shape.
+Pretzels - Since pretzels are made from dough and baked, they are considered to have tzuras hapas even though they are twisted into a unique, non-bread-like shape.

-Noodles, couscous and farfel - Would be excluded from this rule entirely, as they do not have a form of bread at all.
+Noodles, couscous, and farfel - Would be excluded from this rule entirely, as they do not have a form of bread at all.

 In conclusion, although the idea of buying bread possibly leading to intermarriage may seem farfetched to some, we can clearly see and appreciate to what extent Chazal were concerned about mingling with non-Jews.
 The message is clear: When one’s goal is preserving the sanctity of the Jewish nation, we take no shortcuts.
 Just something to think about the next time you run out for some bagels or cookies.